Charleston: Historic City Tour and Harbor Cruise

 Views, Landmarks, and Photo Opportunities

 You’ll get to see Rainbow Row, historic churches, and the Old Market during the land tour, all photo-worthy spots.
 The cruise provides a different kind of visual feast—boats, forts, and the city skyline from the harbor.
-It’s perfect for snapping some memorable pictures and soaking in the views.
+It’s great for snapping some memorable pictures and soaking in the views.

 Value and Overall Experience